NatyEsquenazi/NatyEsquenazi/README.md

 ### Hi there 👋

-My name is Natalia and I'm from Argentina.
-I'm currently working in the Statistics Department of the Government.
+😄 My name is Natalia and I'm from Argentina.
+🔭 I'm currently working as a data analyst in the statistics department.
+🌱 I'm a highly committed member of a research group that study ethics and artificial intelligence.

 <!--
 **NatyEsquenazi/NatyEsquenazi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.